alexcg1/jina-wikipedia-sentences/tutorial.md

 | `encoder`       | Encode each Document into a vector                   |
 | `doc_idx`       | Build an index of the vectors                        |

-#### Querying
+#### Searching

-Just like indexing, the querying Flow is also defined in a YAML file, in this case at `flows/query.yml`.
-Let's once again remove the `crafter` Pod:
+Just like indexing, the search Flow is also defined in a YAML file, in this case at `flows/query.yml`:

 ```yaml
 !Flow